-Madrid, March 7, 2017 – Women’s Link is suing the health department of the Region of Murcia, Spain, for violating the rights of their client Ana (not her real name), a woman who was denied information on the serious condition affecting her fetus for almost four weeks.
+Madrid, March 7, 2017 – Women’s Link is suing the health department of the Region of Murcia, Spain, for violating the rights of their client Antonia, a woman who was denied information on the serious condition affecting her fetus for almost four weeks.
 Due to this violation of her right to information, as well as the discrimination she faced in the Santa Lucía de Cartagena Public Hospital in Murcia, she was not able to access abortion services in a dignified way, and as a result suffered serious physical and psychological harm.

 In Spain, the right to have an abortion is guaranteed under the 2010 Law on Sexual and Reproductive Rights.
 However, in reality, many women still face serious obstacles to access to abortion services in a dignified way.
 Too many women continue to be denied respectful treatment during the process and are not provided with adequate information; their freedom of choice is limited and they are forced to endure discrimination.